-- Term 1 Technical exam & Improvisation
+- Term 1 Technical exam & teacher-devised performance

-- Term 2 Analysis (assignment)
+- Term 2 Choreography Making & Responding

-- Term 3 Performance & evaluation
+- Term 3 Performance

-- Term 4 Go Viral Choreography work
+- Term 4 Choreography and evaluation.

 Drama - Core

 Drama (Core) is designed to promote students' awareness of the dynamic nature of acting, enabling them to investigate and experiment within dramatic forms, while developing their own creativity and dramatic skills.
 Students interested in studying Drama (Core) are not required to have previous drama experience.
 Creativity, teamwork, critical thinking and problem solving, are among the many skills that are transferable to other areas of study and are attributes of a highly skilled workforce.